jorgecarleitao/public-contracts/docs/tools/crawler.rst

     An abstract subclass of :class:`JSONCrawler` that implements the crawling procedure described in the previous section.

-    .. attribute:: object_directory = None

-        A string with the directory where the ``.json`` files are stored;
-        to be overwritten.

     .. attribute:: object_name = None

         A string with the name of the object used to name the ``.json`` files;